Human sacrifice in Maya culture: Codices

 Much of the evidence of Maya sacrificial rituals is taken from images on their codices.
 A codex is an ancient manuscript made on sheets of paper, or paper-like materials.
 These records usually contain information pertinent to that era and people and detail many cultural and ritualistic aspects of life.
 Much of what is known from Maya culture is gathered from these books.
 Maya codices contain glyph like imagery that is related to deities, sacrifices, rituals, moon phases, planet movements, and calendars.
 Three codices that are considered legitimate are the Dresden, Madrid, and Paris Codices.
 These codices all feature depictions of human sacrificial rituals such as heart extractions and decapitations.

+In popular culture

+The 2006 film Apocalypto depicts scenes of human sacrifice in Maya culture.